 The Ocado Foundation is the charitable arm of Ocado Group and works for good in the community.
-It offers support in the form of small cash awards of up to £1,000, as well as support for volunteering programmes and in-kind item donations.
+It offers support in the form of small cash awards, as well as support for volunteering programmes and in-kind item donations.

 The foundation focuses in the three core areas of skills for the future, natural resources and responsible sourcing.
 It likes to support the many rather than the few and welcomes opportunities from charities, CICs and community projects.

 Power to Change supports people to start and grow community businesses to revive local assets, protect the services people rely on, and address local needs.